dhrebeniuk/TrendingGitHubProjects/README.md

 * "View": implemented by UIViewController
 * "ViewModel" implements business logic and provide observable properties for ability bind them to UI.
 * "Coordinator" is component which encapsulate logic for forwarding between UI flows
-* "Asseble" is component for dependecies between others components and setup DI
+* "Assebly" is component for dependecies between others components and setup DI
 * "GitHubClient" is commont model component which encapsulate GitHub REST API